 Where to get your FICO Score for free

 There are a variety of ways to check your credit score for free, for both the FICO Score and the VantageScore.
 For example, LendingTree offers a free VantageScore, along with credit monitoring.

-If you have a bank account or credit card account with American Express, Bank of America, Chase, Citibank, Discover, PNC Bank or Wells Fargo, to name a few, they all grant customers access to your FICO Score via their online portals.
+If you have a bank account or credit card account with Bank of America, Barclays, Citibank, Discover, PNC Bank or Wells Fargo, to name a few, they all grant customers access to your FICO Score via their online portals.

 Even if you’re not a customer of Capital One, the issuer offers a free online VantageScore that is updated every 30 days through its CreditWise program.